Olympias: Alexander's reign and the Wars of the Diadochi

 Polyperchon succeeded Antipater in 319 BC as regent, but Antipater's son Cassander established Philip II's son Philip III (Arrhidaeus) as king and forced Polyperchon out of Macedonia.
 He fled to Epirus, taking Roxana and her son Alexander IV with him, who had previously been left in the care of Olympias.
 At the beginning, Olympias had not been involved in this conflict, but she soon realized that in the case of Cassander's rule, her grandson would lose the crown, so she allied with Polyperchon in 317 BC.
 The Macedonian soldiers supported her return and the united armies of Polyperchon and Olympias, with the house of Aeacides, invaded Macedonia to drive Cassander out from power.

 After winning in battle by convincing the army of Adea Eurydice, the wife of Philip III, to side with her own, Olympias captured and executed the two in October 317 BC.
 She also captured Cassander's brother and a hundred of his partisans.
 Cassander soon blockaded and besieged Olympias in Pydna and one of the terms of the capitulation had been that Olympias's life would be saved, but Cassander had decided to execute her, sparing only temporarily the lives of Roxana and Alexander IV (they were executed a few years later in 309 BC).
 When the fortress of Pydna fell, Cassander ordered Olympias killed, but the soldiers refused to harm the mother of Alexander the Great.
-In the end, the families of her many victims stoned her to death with the approval of Cassander, who is also said to have denied to her body the rites of burial.
+There are differing stories about her death.
+Pausanias states that she was stoned to death by the families of her many victims.
+Justinus says she went out to meet her enemies in royal attire with two maids and forced them to stab her publicly, "so that you could see Alexander even in his dying mother."
+Cassander is also said to have denied to her body the rites of burial.

 Iconography

-A medal bearing the name "Olympias" was found in 1902 at Abu Qir, Egypt that dates back to AD 225-250, and belongs to the Archaeological Museum of Thessaloniki.
+A medal bearing the name "Olympias" was found in 1902 at Abu Qir, Egypt that dates back to AD 225–250, and belongs to the Archaeological Museum of Thessaloniki.
 The reverse shows a Nereid mounted on a fantastic sea creature.
 It had been suggested that the Olympias depicted on the medal was Queen Olympias, but this theory has been challenged.
 The name ΟΛΥΜΠΙΑΔΟΣ is thought to refer to the Olympiads instead.